HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

 ## VMware Environemnt Preparation

-1. Export host information via vCenter：[VMware Quick Investigation](../presales/hyperbdr-vmware-investigation.md)
+1. Export host information via vCenter: [VMware Quick Investigation](../presales/hyperbdr-vmware-investigation.md)
 2. Fill in detail VM host information based on the export inf, which will be used for DR setup .

 ## VMware User Permission Requirements

-### Why we need this permissions?
+### Why do we need the permissions?

-HyperBDR utilizes VMware CBT technology for incremental data synchronization.
-Change Block Tracking (CBT) is a technique employed in VMware for incremental backup and replication.
-It tracks the blocks that have changed on a virtual disk, allowing for the transmission of only the data associated with these changes during the backup and replication processes.
+The need for these permissions arises from HyperBDR's utilization of VMware CBT (Change Block Tracking) technology for incremental data synchronization.
+CBT is a technique employed in VMware to facilitate incremental backup and replication.
+It effectively tracks the blocks that have undergone changes on a virtual disk, enabling the transmission of only the data associated with these changes during the backup and replication processes.

 ### VMware User Permission